scify/Crowdsourcing-Platform/README.md

 npm run dev # (if in development mode)

-npm run prod # (if in production mode)
+npm run build # (if in production mode)

-npm run watch # (if in development mode and you want to have live changes)
+npm run dev # (if in development mode and you want to have live changes)
 ```

 5. Set up the Database **(only if in new installation)**